Instagram’s New Branded Content Tagging Feature

 - First, you’ll want to go to the business manager and find the section that says measure and report.

-- From measure and report click on branded content to view all of you insights.
+- From measure and report click on branded content to view all of your insights.

-Another noteworthy thing about this new Instagram feature is that as a brand and creator you can control who tags you in posts AND remove your brand from tagged brand content.
+Another noteworthy thing about this new Instagram feature is that as a brand and creator you can control who tags you in posts AND remove your brand from any tagged brand content ad.
 Remove your brand from tagged content will take your brand name off of the post, however, the post will remain on Instagram and you will no longer have access to the post insights.